 The Automatic 250’s decent lens yielded uniformly crisp photographs, and the film returned minimal grain.
 I scanned the prints on my Epson V300 scanner.
 It normally does a wonderful job scanning prints but never does justice to anything I shoot on FP-3000B.
 These scans aren’t nearly as good as the prints.
 This is the last shot from my test film pack, and it shows the pack’s other shots lounging about the kitchen counter.

 After the new year I bought more film and tried again.
 I discovered that my electrical-tape battery connections didn’t hold.
 The exposure system needs juice; without it, you get all-black photos!
 I need to buy a soldering iron and more permanently attach those wires.
 But I retaped the wires and got this shot.

 This is Roger, a colleague.
 He shoots film, too, and has a small collection of cameras.
 Whenever either of us buys something interesting we bring it in to show the other.
-My Automatic 250 was the subject of our last show-and-tell as coworkers.

-These photos say a lot about the Automatic 250: it packs a reasonably sharp, contrasty lens that is reasonably free of distortion and light falloff in the corners.
+Despite my challenges, these photos say a lot about the Automatic 250: it packs a reasonably sharp, contrasty lens that is reasonably free of distortion and light falloff in the corners.
 To see more photos, check out my Polaroid Automatic 250 gallery.

 Instant photography charms me.
 I keep trying different Polaroid cameras trying to find The One.
 The Automatic 250 isn’t it.
 But in its heyday, it absolutely would have been.